HWTeng-Teaching/202502-Financial-Econometrics/referenced HW solution/C08Q18(a,b,c).md

 Since the Test Statistic does not fall in the Critical Region, we Fail to reject the null hypothesis.

 **Conclusion:**
-There is no significant evidence of heteroskedasticity between males and females.
+There is no significant difference in wage residual variance between males and females.

 ## (b)